greggman/jsgist/README.md

 See [jsgist.org](https://jsgist.org) (alpha)

-A client side HTML/CSS/JavaScript playground
+A client side HTML/CSS/JavaScript playground based on gists.

 ## Why?

 Just to see if it could be done.
-Also something we can add features to instead of having to beg other services.
+Also something you can add features to instead of having to beg other services.
+Just make a PR though maybe ask first.

 ## To Do